coleifer/peewee/docs/peewee/cookbook.rst

     ...    print user.username

 There are times when you may want to simply pass in some arbitrary sql.
-You can do this using the special :py:class:`R` class.
+You can do this using the special :py:class:`SQL` class.
 One use-case is when referencing an
 alias:

 .. code-block:: python